assemblymade/meta/app/views/help/questions/general.markdown

 Each product has its own exchange rate for App Coins that is dynamic and adjusts depending on the duration of development, and its rate of progress.
 Early in development a product tends to have less people upvoting bounties then the more mature products.
 Therefore, young products with small communities will see exchange rates where your 1 upvote might mint 90 or more app coins for the person that completes the work.
 Mature products with a large community will start to see that value go down as low as 1 upvote equaling 1 app coin earned.

 ---
+title: How do annuities work?
+---
+Annuities are paid to founders who bring more established products to the platform.
+They are paid out of the product's profit, after any expenses.
+If the monthly profit drops below the annuities, they will only be paid up to the available profit and there would be no royalty payout to other contributors for that month.

+---
 title: How is Assembly different from a VC or incubator?
 ---
 VCs and Incubators invest capital in a traditional company in exchange for equity.
 The capital is used to accelerate app growth until there is a liquidity event (IPO or acquisition) where the investors and founders receive most of the reward.
 Assembly instead provides a platform and backbone services so that anyone, anywhere can work together to build great apps and share the rewards fairly.